 Try Sleeping On Your Side

 Many avid snorers mostly do so through their mouth.
 Lying on your side will assist in keeping your mouth closed during sleep which can reduce the sound and ability to snore.
 Many people have found that using a full sized body pillow makes side sleeping more comfortable.
 However, a lot of people are able to snore through their nose and mouth so this may not assist some snorers.
+This can particularly help women who snore during pregnancy.

 While you may be unable to sleep on your side, you should at least attempt to not sleep on your back.
 Most people that snore do so the loudest while they are on their backs.
 People who are natural back sleepers may have a difficult time conforming to any other position.
 One suggestion for putting an end to sleeping on your back is to tape golf balls to the back of your knees.